 I followed a similar process with transcripts from students' interviews.
 I uploaded transcripts to NVivo.
-The initial themes developed during the holistic coding process and the themes that developed during the coding of each attitude profile served as the foundation for the themes for interviews.
-I then used structural coding to further develop a set of nodes addressing the last qualitative research question focusing on the ways students described their experiences participating in the study, the stability of their attitudes over time, and the impact of the ESM on their awareness of the real-time classroom factors impacting their attitudes toward mathematics.
+The initial themes developed during the holistic coding process and the themes that developed during the coding of each attitude profile served as the foundation for the the last qualitative research question focusing on the ways students described their experiences participating in the study, the stability of their attitudes over time, and the impact of the ESM on their awareness of the real-time classroom factors impacting their attitudes toward mathematics.